rbrisita/Watson_Closed_Captioning/README.md

 ## Usage
 Two parameters.
 The first is the STT results in JSON format.
 Use the STT Final Results as input
-See [STT](https://console.bluemix.net/docs/services/speech-to-text/index.html#about) for details on Watson Speech to Text.
+See [Watson Speech to Text](https://console.bluemix.net/docs/services/speech-to-text/index.html#about) for details on how to work with STT.

 The second is a style block the allows the following settings: